kyma-project/community/docs/guidelines/content-guidelines/04-ui-elements.md

 title: UI elements
 ---

 Contrary to the regular technical documentation, UI elements follow different guidelines and best practices.
 Due to the limited space you can use to convey a message, your UI text must be as precise and concise as possible.
-Here are some general guidelines you should follow when designing and writing content for UI elements:
+Use the following general guidelines to design and write content for UI elements:

 - Use active voice and action-oriented language.
 - Use title case for short one-line texts, such as labels or headings, and sentence case for messages and explanations, unless specified otherwise. (?)